antoniomika/sish/README.md

   -sish.http string
         The address to listen for HTTP connections (default "localhost:80") -sish.httpport int
-        The port to use for http command output -sish.https string
+        Override the port used for HTTP connections -sish.https string
         The address to listen for HTTPS connections (default "localhost:443") -sish.httpsenabled